Tanyrus/FFXIFriendList/README.md

 ### Adding a Note

-1. Open the friend list window
+1. Open the friend list window (`/fl`)
-2. Right-click on a friend and select "Edit Note" (or just left click)
+2. Right-click on a friend and select "Edit Note" (or just left-click their row)
 3. Enter your note in the editor
 4. Click "Save"

 **Note Storage**:
-- Notes are stored locally on your device (per-account) and are not synced to the server
+- Notes are stored locally on your device by default (per-account)
 - Notes are shared across all characters on the same account
+- Enable "Use Server Notes" in Privacy settings to sync notes to the server
+- Server notes support smart merging with local notes

+### Using Tags

+1. Open the friend list window
+2. Right-click on a friend and select "Edit Tag"
+3. Choose an existing tag or create a new one
+4. Tags group friends into collapsible sections
+5. Manage all tags in the Settings tab

+**Tag Features**:
+- Tags are stored locally (not synced to server)
+- Pending tags automatically apply when friend requests are accepted
+- Collapse/expand tag sections to organize your view
+- "Favorite" tag is created by default

+### Blocking a Player

+1. Right-click on a friend
+2. Select "Block & Remove"
+3. Confirm the action
+4. The player will be removed from your friend list and blocked

+**Block Effects**:
+- Blocked players cannot send you friend requests
+- Existing friendships are automatically removed
+- Block list is server-synced across all characters
+- Manage blocked players in the Settings tab

 ### Switching Characters

 1. Log out and log in with a different character
-2. Addon automatically detects character change
+2. Addon automatically detects character change and reconnects
 3. Server handles account association automatically
-4. Friend list and notes are shared if characters are on the same account
+4. Friend list and server preferences are shared across all characters
+5. Local data (notes, tags, theme) persists per-account

-**Note**: The server automatically merges accounts if you switch to a character that belongs to a different account.
+**Note**: The server automatically merges accounts if you switch to a character that belongs to a different account or creates character associations as needed.

 ## Troubleshooting